 How to request a review of a WCB decision

-If you've been unable to resolve your concerns with the adjudicator or case manager and would like to have the decision formally reviewed, you can request a review within one year of the decision date.
-Once the form is received, a supervisor will work with you towards a possible resolution.
+If you're unable to resolve your concerns with the adjudicator or case manager and would like to have a decision formally reviewed, you can request a review within one year of the decision date.
+Once the request is received, a supervisor will work with you towards a possible resolution.

 Time limit for review

-You can request an extension of the deadline by writing to the Dispute Resolution and Decision Review Body (DRDRB) to outline your circumstances (for example, you were late submitting a request due a a medical or physical condition).
-You can find out more information about the one-year limit by reading the review and appeal process policy.
+You can request an extension of the deadline by writing to the Dispute Resolution and Decision Review Body (DRDRB) to outline the circumstances that delayed your request (for example, you were late submitting a request due a medical or physical condition).
+You can find out more information about the one-year limit by reading the review and appeal process.

 Be sure to submit any documentation you have to support your reason for the delay.
 The DRDRB will consider your reason and the overall fairness of granting an extension.

-2. Get help from the Employer Appeal Consulting service
+Get help from the Employer Appeals Consulting service

-To request this service and learn more, complete the Request for employer appeal consultation form.
+To request this service and learn more about how we can help, complete the request for employer appeals consultation form.

-If resolution has not been reached through discussion with the adjudicator or case manager or supervisor, the supervisor will forward the request for review form to the DRDRB.
+If resolution has not been reached through collaborative discussion with the adjudicator, case manager or their supervisor, the supervisor will forward the request for review form to the DRDRB.